Losses realized by a company may be carried over to the following fiscal year. They may be offset by profits over a period of seven years.

 If profit is generated, a Swiss corporation (société anonyme) is the only type of company that cannot use it as it pleases.
-Five percent of the profit from the fiscal year is allocated to the general reserve until that reserve reaches 20% of the paid-up share capital (CO 671 C).
+Five percent of the profit from the fiscal year is allocated to the general reserve until that reserve reaches 50% of the paid-up share capital, holding companies 20% of the share captial specified in the commercial register (CO 672).
 The remaining profit (net profit and, where applicable, profit carried over from previous years) may be distributed to shareholders in the form of dividends during the general meeting, carried over to the next fiscal year or held in the form of voluntary reserves to bolster the company.
 In reality, it is often a mix of these three possibilities.

 Tantièmes, dividends and surplus dividends